MuShare/EasyJapanese/terms.md

 |毎日新聞|[https://mainichi.jp/maisho/](https://mainichi.jp/maisho/)|

 ## Contacting Us
-If you have questions regarding this privacy policy, you may e-mail me at [kou.ueno1986@gmail.com](mailto:kou.ueno1986@gmail.com).
+If you have questions regarding this terms, you may e-mail me at [kou.ueno1986@gmail.com](mailto:kou.ueno1986@gmail.com).

 ## Changes to this terms

-If we decide to change this privacy policy, we will post those changes on this page.
+If we decide to change this terms, we will post those changes on this page.
 Summary of changes so far:

 - Monday July 15, 2019: First published.